UPDATE 1-Norway's Statnett to start work on NordLink cable to Germany in August

 (Adds more details)

-OSLO, July 6 Norway's grid operator Statnett will start constructing the first part of its NordLink power cable to Germany in August, the company said on Thursday.
+OSLO, July 6 (Reuters) - Norway's grid operator Statnett will start constructing the first part of its NordLink power cable to Germany in August, the company said on Thursday.

 NordLink, an interconnector that will be over 600 km (373 miles) long, will be able to supply power to more than 600,000 households when in operation.